sandboxcoder/UnrealFPS/README.md

 ## About

 Sample Unreal FPS project.
-Stay tuned.
+Currently, this is based on the FPS UnrealProject template.

 ## Unreal Engine version